GnikDroy/0x2048/README.md

 `./2048`

-Notice that there is a font file inside the directory.
-It is used by the game to render the text.
+Notice that there is a font file and a few music files inside the directory.
+It is used by the game to render the text and play audio.

 The game won't run without this.